 You also get the chance to adjust the resistance to EXACTLY the level you want.
 The 15 kg flywheel and magnetic resistance also create a smooth and near silent ride.

 Best Advanced Stationary Cross Training Exercise Bike (£300+)

-The Ancheer exercise bike caters for the largest of cross training runners having a maximum user weight of 172 kg (27 stone).
+The Ancheer exercise bike caters to the largest of cross-training runners having a maximum user weight of 172 kg (27 stone).